Prompt Bunker

 It works… but nothing compounds.

-If you want real leverage, you need to turn prompts into a repeatable system.
+If you want real leverage, you need to turn prompts into something bigger than a one-time action.

 The shift: Prompt → Workflow

-Instead of treating prompts as inputs, treat them as units of work.
+Instead of treating prompts as inputs, treat them as part of a process.

 A better model: Idea → Prompt → Task → Execution → Result → Improvement